Dynamical Magic Transitions in Monitored Clifford+T Circuits: Magic Transitions via Stabilizer Purification

-We assume the monitor is a random combination of these $2^{2\gamma_j}-1$ operators; this becomes increasingly true upon increasing $k$.
+We assume the monitor is a uniformly random choice from these $2^{2\gamma_j}-1$ operators; this becomes increasingly true upon increasing $k$.
 Counting the SP-favorable cases conditioned on previous measurements not stabilizer-purifying ($\textrm{NSP}$)---a monitor cannot stabilizer-purify if a previous one already has---thus yields (see also App.~\ref{app:bulkMons})